LearnTeachCode/intro-javascript-class/week-1/1-3-persistent-data.md

 **Discuss:**

   1. Will this new version of the game remember your information if you switch between your computer and your phone, or between different computers?
-  2. Why or why not?
+Why or why not?
-  3. How can we make that information available across different computers and devices?
-What extra work (and what extra technologies) would we need?

-**Bonus question:** What about if you stay on the same computer but switch between different web browsers?
+  2. What if you stay on the same computer but play the game in different web browsers?
 Will the game still keep track of your data?
+Why or why not?
+  3. How can we make that information available across multiple computers and devices?
+What extra technologies might we need?

 <br/>